zapts/List-of-best-Slack-Teams/README.md

 <p style="text-align: justify;">We're excited to see how communities on Slack are steadily growing day by day.
 People from different countries and backgrounds discuss a various range of topics in these communities.
-It is a source of valuable information and contacts we use every day at <a href="http://reportchef.com/?utm_source=github&amp;utm_medium=readmelink&amp;utm_campaign=300communities">ReportChef</a> to build one single tool to share progress and obstacles with your team in Slack.
-We decided to compose a list of Slack communities for your own good.
-It took Dmitry (analyst at <a href="http://reportchef.com/?utm_source=github&amp;utm_medium=readmelink&amp;utm_campaign=300communities">ReportChef</a>) several weeks and after he finished it on 22nd of Aug, the list contained 300 communities.</p>
-<p style="text-align: justify;"><strong>Update from 06-Sept:</strong> We're glad that many of you liked the list and have been sending us links with other communities.
-We decided to look for more, especially for non-IT Slack communities.
-And now the list contains <span style="color: #800080;">425 communities</span>.
-Can we make it to 500? :)</p>

 <table class="confluenceTable" style="height: 334px;" width="1383">
 <h1></h1>